NBA says virus hiatus will likely last "at least" a month - WHIZ News

 “This literally changes hour-by-hour in terms of what we know,” Silver said.

-Silver was also asked if the season may be over.
+Silver was also asked on TNT if the season may be over.
 “Of course it’s possible,” Silver said.
 “I just don’t know more at this point.”

 Barkley said he has been tested for COVID-19 and has not yet received the results.
 “This thing is so scary,” Barkley said.